 Gradually worsening abdominal pain can be a sign of several conditions, but whatever the cause, these symptoms mean you should see or talk to your doctor right away.
 Try not to panic too much, however, some of the conditions that cause abdominal pain require immediate medical attention, but the most common triggers can be addressed in the comfort of your home.

-If the cause of the bloating is more specific, such as food intolerance, or medical conditions, you may need some help with diagnosis, treatment, and prevention.
-It can also help you consider any other symptoms you are experiencing, such as bloating and vomiting, or identify common areas of pain.
+If the cause of the bloating is more specific, such as food intolerance or medical conditions, you may need some help with diagnosis, treatment, and prevention.
+Colon Broom can be a valuable part of your approach to address colon health issues.
+It can also help you consider any other symptoms you are experiencing, such as bloating and vomiting or identify common areas of pain.

 IBS- Irritable Bowel Syndrome is another very common disease that can cause feelings of fullness or swelling.
 Moderate to severe ascites can cause symptoms of stomach fullness and contraction.
 Acid reflux is a common disease that causes a painful burning sensation in the back of the throat.